Lazymindz/Lazymindz.github.io/aboutme.md

 I spend most of my travel time listening to ‘AI Podcasts’ (and about Python repositories), and find them a great way to get insights into the latest implementations, algorithms, modules, and improved understanding.

-Major chunk my professional work caters to projects that assist in Data Analysis, Automation (Infrastructure, Operational, Test, and RPA), Testing (Functional and Non-functional).
+Major chunk of my professional work caters to projects that assist in Data Analysis, Automation (Infrastructure, Operational, Test, and RPA), Testing (Functional and Non-functional).

 Want to know more about me?
 Just reach out.